jakopako/goskyr/README.md

               index: 0
 ```

 This field is implicitly of type `text`.
 Other types, such as `url` or `date` would have to be configured with the keyword `type`.
-The `location` tells the crawler where to look for the field value and how to extract it.
+The `location` tells the scraper where to look for the field value and how to extract it.
 In this case the selector on its own would not be enough to extract the desired value as we would get something like this: `Bastian Baker • Konzert`.
 That's why there is an extra option to define a regular expression to extract a substring.
-Note that in this example our extracted string would still contain a trainling space which is automatically removed by the crawler.
+Note that in this example our extracted string would still contain a trainling space which is automatically removed by the scraper.
 Let's have a look at two more examples to have a better understanding of the location configuration.
 Let's say we want to extract "Tonhalle-Orchester Zürich" from the following html snippet.

 ```html
 <div class="member">